top of page

 • Cons: time consuming, risk of interviewer bias

-Tip: use a semi structured guide so you cover the essentials but stay human.
+Use a semi structured guide so you cover the essentials but stay human.
 Record with consent and keep simple notes on themes, not just quotes.

-♦️Focus groups
+Focus groups

 Good for: group dynamics and shared experiences.
-Focus groups bring people together to generate ideas, reveal group dynamics and test out options.
+Focus groups bring people together to generate ideas, reveal group dynamics and test options.

 • Pros: interactive, diverse perspectives, efficient for groups